Vultures and buzzards are commonly mistaken for each other, but they are distinct species.

 The regions where vultures and buzzards are found help in distinguishing between them.

-- Vultures: Old World vultures inhabit Africa, Europe, and Asia, while New World vultures are found in the Americas.
+Old World vultures are commonly found across Africa, Europe, and Asia, while New World vultures inhabit the Americas, often seen along rocky coasts and sea cliffs.

 Physical Characteristics